kuixu/VRmol/docs/iNano.md

 Steps for Speech Recognition:

 1. Choose a language.
-The default language is Chinese.
+The default language is English.
 2. Press down the button.
 3. Hold down the button while speaking the command.
 4. Release the button.
 The recording will finish and uploaded to server automatically.